forieux/qmm/README.rst

 - Generic and flexible: there is no restriction on the number of regularizer, their type, ..., as well as for data adequacy.
 - Provided base class for criterion allowing easier and fast implementation.
-- Several classical potential like Huber, Geman & McClure, ... already implemented
+- Several classical potential like Huber, Geman & McClure, ... already implemented.
 - Comes with examples of implemented linear operator.

 Example